looker-open-source/looker_deployer/README.md

 ### Examples:

-- `python deploy_content.py --env Dev --export ~/foo/bar/` <- exports the Shared space and all sub-spaces to the file location `~/foo/bar/`
+- `ldeploy content --env Dev --export ~/foo/bar/` <- exports the Shared folder and all sub-folders to the directory location `~/foo/bar/`
-- `python deploy_content.py --env prod --spaces ~/foo/bar/Shared/Public` <- deploys every piece of content in `Shared/Public` to the prod instance
+- `ldeploy content --env prod --folders ~/foo/bar/Shared/Public` <- deploys every piece of content in `Shared/Public` to the prod instance
-- `python deploy_content.py --env prod --spaces ~/foo/bar/Shared/Public --recursive --target-space Shared/FromDev/Public` <- deploys every piece of content in
+- `ldeploy content --env prod --folders ~/foo/bar/Shared/Public --recursive --target-folder Shared/FromDev/Public` <- deploys every piece of content in
-  `Shared/Public` and all child spaces to the prod instance in the `Shared/FromDev/Public` space.
+  `Shared/Public` and all child folders to the prod instance in the `Shared/FromDev/Public` folder.
-- `python deploy_content.py --env Prod --dashboards ~/foo/bar/Shared/Public/Dashboard_1.json
-  ~/foo/bar/Shared/Restricted/Dashboard_2.json` <- deploys `Dashboard1` and `Dashboard2` to their respective spaces in
+- `ldeploy content --env Prod --dashboards ~/foo/bar/Shared/Public/Dashboard_1.json ~/foo/bar/Shared/Restricted/Dashboard_2.json` <- deploys `Dashboard1` and `Dashboard2` to their respective folders in
   the Prod instance